Harshit-rathore/Slack/README.md

+<h1>Slack - A Messaging application</h1>
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Slack is an instant team messaging application based on React technology .It allow communication to be more direct and transparent across the Platform .This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts